bhajian/openshift-vault-secret-management/README.md

 ## Vault and Kubernetes authentication workflow
 Vault provides a couple of different ways to authenticate the client.
 There are two main approaches for authenticating a client:

-1- Platform integration
+1. Platform integration
-2- Trusted orchestration platform
+2. Trusted orchestration platform

-In the following sections, these methods are described in more detail.
+The former is used when we are using vault in integration with one of the major cloud providers: GCP, AWS, Azure.
+The latter is our focus in the following sections, these methods are described in more detail.

 ### Openshift + Vault using Kubernetes service account workflow:
 Vault and kubernetes authentication is a method to be used when vault can trust kubernetes as a